maxim-saplin/flutter_python_starter/README.md

  `./grpcwebproxy-v0.15.0-osx-x86_64 --backend_addr=localhost:50055 --backend_tls_noverify --allow_all_origins`
  Binaries can be downloaded from here: https://github.com/improbable-eng/grpc-web/releases - note that they are not signed and on Mac you will need to check Security settings and allow it to run

  4. When playing with servers (built binary or started via python interpreter) watch out for running the server on one port multiple times.
-If you
+You might get errors.
+You can use the following command to kill processes used by default by this starter kit: `kill -9 $(lsof -ti:50055,8080)`

 # 5 Remote server, Android and iOS client, Web client and gRPC Proxy